telerik/blazor-docs/components/pivotgrid/overview.md

 ## Data Binding

-The PivotGrid component supports different [data binding options and data providers]({%slug pivotgrid-data-binding%}), for example local flat data and XML for Analytics (XMLA).
+The PivotGrid component supports different [data binding options and data providers]({%slug pivotgrid-data-binding%}), for example local flat data and XML for Analytics (XMLA) with an OLAP cube.
 It can load data on demand or perform all aggregate calculations in memory.

 ## Configurator